• Skip to primary navigation

 1. Drizzle it with melted butter and sprinkle it with salt, pepper, and garlic powder.

 2. Make a quick dressing of olive oil (1 tablespoon), white wine vinegar (1 tablespoon), a pinch of salt, pepper, garlic powder, and a teaspoon of Dijon mustard (to help emulsify the dressing).
-Whisk the dressing and then drizzle it over the asparagus.
+Whisk the dressing and drizzle it on the asparagus.

-3. Chop the asparagus and use it in this tasty asparagus salad.
+3. Chop the asparagus and use it in this asparagus salad or add it to any other salad.

 4. Serve it with Hollandaise sauce.